Nassau County GOP calls for Santos to resign

 Leaders of the Nassau County Republican Party on Wednesday called for Rep. George Santos, elected to represent New York's 3rd Congressional District in November, to resign from office over his lies to voters and fabrications about his personal life.

+Cairo was joined by a slate of local party officials and, remotely from Washington, DC, Republican Rep. Anthony D'Esposito, who also called for Santos to step down.
+D'Esposito was joined later Wednesday in calling for Santos' resignation by four more in the House GOP: New York Reps.
+Nick LaLota, Nick Langworthy and Brandon Williams, as well as South Carolina Rep. Nancy Mace.

+Langworthy, who also chairs the New York state GOP, said in a statement that Santos "cannot be an effective representative and it would be in the best interest of the taxpayers to have new leadership."

-Moments after the news broke, Santos, who was in Washington at the time, refused to resign.
+Moments after the news out of Nassau County broke, Santos, who was in Washington at the time, refused to resign.

 "I will not," he told reporters on Capitol Hill when asked if he will step down.
 He refused to answer additional questions as he went into an elevator.